 Evolution of The Media

 Along with the rise of television, new record technologies such as video camera and audio recorder also arose.
-Journalists and reporters were now able to take much more photographs and record video materials3.
-As a consequence, the government had to face a big challenge in censoring all the new media for the first time – the job they had done properly in the World War I and World War II by using strict policy4.
-With inadequate government controls, the media was now able to publish uncensored pictures and videos showing the brutality of the war in Vietnam and, thus, vastly influenced American public opinion in unprecedented proportion.
+Journalists and reporters were now able to capture many more photographs and recorded video materials3.
+As a consequence, the government had to face a big challenge in censoring all the news media for the first time – the job they had done properly in the World War I and World War II by using strict policy4.
+With inadequate governmental controls, the media was now able to publish uncensored pictures and videos showing the brutality of the war in Vietnam and, thus, vastly influenced American public opinion in unprecedented proportions.

 The Tet Offensive and After